sweetbbak/sweetbbak.github.io/content/post/your-cli-sucks/index.md

 draft = false
 +++

-How to create CLI programs and bash scripts that don't suck
+How to create CLI programs that don't suck

 <!--more-->

 # Why your CLI programs suck!

+One of my favorite things to do is to paruz through github searching for interesting software and CLI tools.
+This can be a great method of learning how other people solve problems.
+I have about 3,500 stars or so, purely from just doing this.
+It's a great way to see how to do things correctly, and how to do things incorrectly.

+I can't tell you how many times that I come across a unique and interesting tool, that frankly, has an awful user interface... and I find that to be somewhat tragic.

+Here are some very common mistakes that I see people make:

 - they have a low chance of working out of the box
-  I often see CLI tools that are very hard to use unless some arbitrary set of conditions is met
+  I often see CLI tools that are very hard to use unless some arbitrary set of conditions is met and that set of conditions is not adequately communicated to the user.

-- they fail silently or with indecipherable error messages handle your errors and add context to your errors when you bubble them up to the user!
+- they fail silently or they fail with indecipherable error messages handle your errors and add context to your errors when you bubble them up to the user!

 - not providing some sort of visual feedback when something is happening in the background.